Skip to main content

 Vacations

 Rest and relaxation are important.
 However, an amazing vacation in an exotic locale can leave you feeling even more stressed if it puts you thousands of dollars in debt.
-Financial website CreditDonkey has calculated the average family of four spends $4,580 on a vacation.
+Financial website CreditDonkey has calculated that the average family of four spends $4,580 on a vacation.
 Those costs include airfare, hotels, food, and activities.
 Without careful planning, vacations can leave you seriously in debt.

 The worst thing about vacation debt is that you have little to show for it when it is over.
 Maybe you bought a few trinkets, a souvenir t-shirt, and took some fun photos.
-Unfortunately this is, by definition, bad debt.
+Unfortunately, this is, by definition, bad debt.
 Good debts provide you with an appreciating asset, such as a house.
 Bad debts are things that leave you with nothing but a big bill to pay.
-Usually one that is getting bigger as interest piles on.
+Usually, one that is getting bigger as interest piles on.

 If you want to go on vacation, save up for it.
 Or, better yet, plan on going away on vacation every second year.
 In between trips, have a staycation at home.
 You may be surprised at how relaxing sticking around the house can be.